The golf model on $\mathbb{Z}/n\mathbb{Z}$ and on $\mathbb{Z}$: Introduction

 \paragraph{Distribution of the occupied holes in the standard golf process} We focused on the distribution of $\TL$, which does not depend on $p$ and is explicit (see Theorem \ref{thm:loitrousresiduels}).
 It is not the case for the set of occupied holes $\Tinit\backslash\TL$.
 It is easy to observe on small examples that the joint distribution of $(\Tinit\backslash\TL, \TL)$ depends on $p$.
 We can give a simple example that shows this dependence on $p$ for $\Tinit\backslash\TL$ (also computed with a computer algebra system): if $n = 6$, $\nballs = 2$ and $\nholes = 4$, then

 We also leave the characterization of $\Tinit \backslash \TL$ as an open question.

-\paragraph{Definition of the golf process on $\Z^d$.} A natural question that arises when reading Theorem \ref{thm:defZ}, and that remains open, is the following. \begin{question} For $d\geq 2$, if $\db \leq \dt$, is the golf model on $\Z^d$ valid? \end{question} {When $\db < \dt$, it seems reasonable to conjecture that the golf process on $\Z^d$ is valid.} On $\Z^2$, it is well-known that the standard random walk is irreducible and recurrent, thus intuitively ``a ball is able to reach a free hole if such hole exists''; but as we explain in Section \ref{subsect:discuss_def_Z}, it is not easy to prove that such hole always exists.
-The proof of validity on $\Z$ relies strongly on \textit{separators}, that are holes that allow to divide $\Z$ into independent finite intervals, and this proof cannot be simply generalized to higher dimensions.
+\paragraph{Definition of the golf process on $\Z^d$.} A natural question that arises when reading Theorem \ref{thm:defZ}, and that remains open, is the following. \begin{question} For $d\geq 2$, if $\db \leq \dt$, is the golf model on $\Z^d$ valid? \end{question} {When $\db < \dt$, it seems reasonable to conjecture that the golf process on $\Z^d$ is valid.} On $\Z^2$, it is well-known that the standard random walk is irreducible and recurrent, thus intuitively ``a ball can reach a free hole if such hole exists''; but as we explain in Section \ref{subsect:discuss_def_Z}, it is not easy to prove that such hole always exists.
+The proof of validity on $\Z$ relies heavily on \textit{separators}, that are holes that allow $\Z$ to be divided into independent finite intervals, and this proof cannot simply be generalized to higher dimensions.
 Question \ref{question:def_Zd} thus remains open, even on $\Z^2$ with balls doing standard random walks.